Haribo: Expansion into the United States

+2000-present

 In October 2003, Hans Riegel Junior announced that one of his nephews, Hans-Jürgen Riegel (* 1956), would be his successor.
 He managed the company in France until 2005, but then fell out with his uncle and left the company.
 Co-owner Paul Riegel died unexpectedly on the night of 3 August 2009.

 After the relationship with his nephew broke down, Hans Riegel decided to leave the question of succession open.
 This led to a conflict between the Haribo family tribes, as Paul Riegel's sons pursued a complaint to the Chamber of Commerce and Industry that had been initiated by their father in the summer of 2008 to clarify the legal issues.
 After their temporary suspension, an overall amicable solution was finally developed and presented in 2010.

+As of 2013, Haribo operated 16 factories which produce over 100 million gummy bears per day.
+Hans Riegel died during recovery following the removal of a brain tumour on 15 October 2013.
+His position was filled by the Hans Riegel Foundation, which was created in 1987 and is now headed by Reinhard Schneider, authorized representative and also a long-time employee of Hans Riegel.

+In 2015, Haribo of America moved to Chicago and established their headquarters in Rosemont, Illinois.